Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 In order to discover what ACOTH(s) to attach to a transaction the GoQuorum node simulates the execution of the proposed transaction.
 The result of the simulation relies on the current state of the chain.
-The ethereum VM has been enhanced to track the contracts involved in the simulated transaction.
+The Ethereum VM has been enhanced to track the contracts involved in the simulated transaction.
 At the end of the simulation the EVM can report all the created/invoked contract addresses.
 Coupled with the privacy metadata described above it is easy to translate contract addresses to ACOTHs and attach them to the proposed transaction.